 Pupils at Wyre Forest School who are identified as requiring one of these therapies as part of their special educational provision have access to our integrated therapy service, but the service provided will vary depending on pupil need.
 These therapies are delivered by professionals and therapists who work alongside the class team by supporting the delivery of integrated therapeutic programmes within the class, or by providing individual plans and sessions.

-In addition to our ‘in-school therapeutic programme’ we also liaise with Educational Psychologists, Children and Mental Health Services (CAMHS), attachment specialists, Social Services, Worcestershire Virtual School and other local authority support agencies.
+In addition to our ‘in-school therapeutic programme’ we also liaise with Educational Psychologists, Children and Adolescent Mental Health Services (CAMHS), attachment specialists, Social Services, Worcestershire Virtual School and other local authority support agencies.

-At Wyre Forest School our culture is based around the principles of trauma informed practice and we always look at behaviour being a communication of an unmet need.
+At Wyre Forest School we have a whole school approach to enable us to support our pupils.
+Our culture is based around the principles of trauma informed practice, and we always look at behaviour being a communication of an unmet need.
 We use the THRIVE assessment model to inform practice with pupils with an understanding of emotional regulation and also link with BILD to provide Positive Behaviour Support (PBS) to our pupils where behaviour is overtly functional rather than emotion based.
-We ensure they receive the right support at the right time so they can thrive to their potential.
+We ensure they receive the right support at the right time, so they can thrive to their potential.
 PBS aims to understand what behaviours that challenge tell us so that the pupils needs can be met.
 We understand the strategies used to support a pupil may have to change to achieve this and that these strategies need to be reviewed regularly by everyone involved.